 VanillaSoft has a handy page which shows how many leads are in circulation and allows you to see the actual queue.
 When we looked, about a month and a half after they started, it showed that there were well over 1,500 leads queued up for priority routing.
 When you are only making 800 calls a day, have 1,500 leads queued up and are adding another 100 new ones every day it is obvious that you will never catch up.
 It makes me think of a dog chasing its own tail; no matter how hard it runs it will never catch it.
 There are leads that will continue to “disappear” after the first call.
 There are simply not enough calls being made versus the volume of leads.

 What can you do if you realize you are chasing your own tail?
 One option is to reduce the number of new leads that you are purchasing.
 If you are paying for leads that you cannot effectively follow up with, then you are wasting money.
 If the leads are good, however, you may want to buy as many as you can.
-Another option is simply to increase the number of calls, either by getting more out of your existing people – adding progressive dialing for example, or looking for your weaker performers and coaching them – or by adding more sales people.
+Another option is simply to increase the number of calls, either by getting more out of your existing people – adding auto dialing software for example, or looking for your weaker performers and coaching them – or by adding more sales people.
 The third option is to revisit your calling logic to see whether you can prioritize the calling in a better way.
 In VanillaSoft you can create lead routing rules that will actually treat leads differently based on their source, their age or the number of times they have been attempted.
 By using more intelligent routing rules you can often free up your queue and make sure that your sales people are getting back to the leads with the most potential.

 As with most things in life the best approach is often a combination.
 It is important, however, to have a system that allows you to analyze the problem and then implement a solution.